Energy-time entanglement, Elements of Reality, and Local Realism: Introduction

-A central concept in this analysis is ``EPR elements of reality'' as proposed by Einstein, Podolsky, and Rosen (EPR) in 1935 \cite{EPR}.
+A central concept in this analysis is \enquote{EPR elements of reality} as proposed by Einstein, Podolsky, and Rosen (EPR) in 1935~\cite{EPR}.
 The concept is well-known, but a brief repetition is in place.
 The setting is as follows: consider a (small) physical system on which we intend to measure position $Q$ or momentum $P$.
 The physical measurement devices associated with these measurements are mutually exclusive, and furthermore, the quantum-mechanical description for this physical system tells us that the measurements $Q$ and $P$ do not commute.
 The standard way to interpret this is that the system does not possess the properties of position or momentum, only probabilities are possible to obtain from quantum mechanics.

 What EPR ask in their paper is whether the quantum-mechanical description can be considered complete, or if it is possible to argue for another, more complete description.
-They use a combined system of two subsystems of the above type, in a combined state so that joint measurement of the positions gives the position mean $Q_1+Q_2=0$ and joint measurement of the two momenta give the momentum difference $P_1-P_2=0$.
-These two combinations are measurable at the same time, even though the individual positions and momenta are not, which means that it is possible to produce a joint state with these properties.
+They use a combined system of two subsystems $A$ and $B$ of the above type in a combined state, so that measurement of the sum of the positions gives $Q_A+Q_B=0$ and measurement of the momentum difference gives $P_A-P_B=0$.
+These two combinations are measurable at the same time even though the individual positions and momenta are not, which means that it is possible to produce a joint state with these properties.
 Letting the two subsystems separate, usually very far, they consider individual measurement of position or momentum.
-The system is such that the position mean and momentum difference is preserved under the separation process, which means that if the position of one subsystem has been measured, the position of the remote subsystem can be predicted.
+The system is such that the position sum and momentum difference is preserved under the separation process, which means that if the position of one subsystem has been measured, the position of the remote subsystem can be predicted.
 Therefore, EPR argue, the position of the remote subsystem must exist as a property of the subsystem.
 EPR write:

 \begin{quote} If, without in any way disturbing a system, we can predict with certainty (i.e., with a probability equal to unity) the value of a physical quantity, then there exists an element of physical reality corresponding to this physical quantity. \end{quote}